 Your student-athlete can verbally commit to an offer at any point.
 Keep in mind, though, that committing too early can put your student-athlete at a disadvantage if they change their mind about a program later.
 If they do receive an offer, they should, first of all, thank the coach.
 If the student-athlete decides to accept the offer, this is considered a verbal agreement and is also non-binding.
 It is also acceptable to ask for more time in making the decision.
 The benefit of giving a verbal commitment is that it simplifies your recruiting process.
 It sends a message to other coaches that the student-athlete has made a decision so they can stop pursuing them.

 Insider tip: Although not official, student-athletes should take verbal commitments seriously.
 Breaking them can sour coaches’ opinions on the recruit.

 Losing an athletic scholarship is the unfortunate reality for some college student-athletes.
 There are a few different situations in which this might occur:

 Because most college student-athletes do not have full-ride scholarships, it’s beneficial to look into earning an academic scholarship as a supplemental form of aid.
-There are minimum academic standards student-athletes must meet to be considered for an academic scholarship: a GPA of 3.5, and test scores of 25+ on the ACT or 1200 on the SAT.
-Remember, DIII schools only offer academic scholarships.
+There are minimum academic standards student-athletes must meet to be considered for an academic scholarship, and these are different for every college and university.
+Remember, D3 schools only offer non-athletic scholarships, like academic scholarships.